tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_generating_pdfs.md

 ## 5. Customize and run the PDF script

-Duplicate the pdf-mydocf.sh file in the root directory and customize it for your specific configuration files.
+Duplicate the pdf-mydoc.sh file in the root directory and customize it for your specific configuration files.

 ```
 echo 'Killing all Jekyll instances'